stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 [This article explains Minikube in more detail](https://www.stuartellis.name/articles/minikube).

-## SQL Databases
+## Databases

 Consider using containers to run the databases that you need.
-If you prefer to install services directly on to your workstation, Homebrew provides packages for PostgreSQL, MariaDB and MySQL.
+If you prefer to install services directly on to your workstation, Homebrew provides packages for PostgreSQL, MariaDB, MySQL and the [Community Edition of MongoDB](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/).

 ### Installing PostgreSQL